 It’s not uncommon to see small and mid-size warehouses struggle with operational inefficiencies.
-After meeting with many warehouse managers and carefully analyzing their warehouse operations one common problem that surfaces is the lack of processes and specialization within the warehouse.
+In meeting with many warehouse managers and carefully analyzing their warehouse operations, one common problem that surfaces is a lack of standard processes and specialization within the warehouse.

 We will provide an outline of the tasks that should be happening within each of these processes as well as the technologies and best practices to increase warehouse efficiency, reduce errors and increase safety.